 Manny Perry Movie Club Article

 This isn’t related to writing, teaching, or publishing but seemed worth posting about nevertheless.
 For more than twenty years, I’ve been participating in a (very nearly) weekly movie club, and recently, on the occasion of our thousandth movie, Sean Clancy wrote a feature about us for the state newspaper.
-You can find the article here (behind a paywall) … or pasted below, minus the photos:
+You can find the article here (behind a paywall) … or pasted below, minus the photos.
+You’ll also find several pertinent lists, here, here, and here.

 Little Rock’s Manny Perry film club has seen 1,000-plus films since ’04